Aurelian-Nkonde/Aurelian-Nkonde/README.md

-- 👋 Hi, my name is Aurelian-Nkonde
+- 👋 Hola, bienvenido.
+Mi nombre es Aurelian-Nkonde(all spanish that i know lol)
-- 👀 I’m interested in everything that involves tech
+- 👀 I’m a curious person
-- 🌱 I’m currently doing the .Net(C#) stack with a bit of Js/Ts
+- 🌱 I’m currently working with Typescript/Javascript technologies
-- 💞️ I’m looking to collaborate on full-stacks projects
+- 💞️ I’m open for any collaborations
-- 📫 you can reach me via email aurelianrobot@gmail.com
+- 📫 here's my email address, aurelianrobot@gmail.com

 <!---
 Aurelian-Nkonde/Aurelian-Nkonde is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.